GNOME/orca/docs/user-extensions.md

 dconf reset /org/gnome/orca/default/extensions/disabled-extensions
 ```

 Disabling a user extension does not revoke its approval.
-Re-enabling a user
-extension is just a matter of removing it from the disabled list.

 ## Extension Class Basics